wso2/docs-ei/en/micro-integrator/docs/setup/security/encrypting_plain_text.md

     See the complete list of [configuration parameters](../../references/config-catalog.md#secret-passwords).

 ### Using the encrypted secrets
-When you have [encrypted secrets](#encrypting-passwords) using secure vault, you can refer them from the `deployment.toml` file by using the alias of the encrypted value instead of the plain-text password.
+When you have secrets encrypted using secure vault, you can refer them from the `deployment.toml` file by using the alias of the encrypted value instead of the plain-text secret.
 The  `$secret` place holder is used for holding the value as shown below.

 ```toml
 [keystore.tls]